drequeceler/appgyver-js-api/support/android.md

 # Android support

 The [Android Preview client](https://play.google.com/store/apps/details?id=com.appgyver.android) currently implements only a part of the appgyver.js API.
-No Legacy mode APIs are available on the Android.

 All [Cordova APIs](http://docs.phonegap.com) (apart from `navigator.notification.vibrate`) do work correctly on Android.